readyready15728/misc/emacs-notes.md

 * `C-h a` runs `apropos-command`, which will search through documentation for a match to a supplied pattern (can be a regexp).
 It is enhanced with `apropos-do-all` set to a non-nil value.
+* Be sure to do `M-x pyvenv-activate` when editing Python files!
+* Ensure that Flycheck is set up properly with `C-c ! v`
+* Flycheck keystrokes all seem top start with `C-c !` and are discoverable using `which-key`.